hown3d/image-checker-k8s/README.md

 # Image-checker for Kubernetes
-This tool tries to solve to the problem of containers running in kubernetes with an old build version of a certain tag.
+This tool tries to solve to the problem of containers running in kubernetes with an old build version of a certain image.
 Without updating, securit updates might be missed and containers get vulnerable for attacks.

 ## Usage
 ```